Biohacking Sleep for Cognitive Function

 If you’re serious about biohacking your sleep, it’s time to consider using a sleep tracking device.

-These gadgets offer an in-depth analysis of your sleep patterns and quality, which can be instrumental in optimising cognitive function.
+These offer an in-depth analysis of your sleep patterns and quality, which can be instrumental in optimising cognitive function.

 1. Sleepwear innovation: Companies have integrated sensor technology into their products.
 Pyjamas embedded with biometric sensors can monitor heart rate, breathing, movement during sleep, and more.

-3. Data interpretation: Most trackers come with dedicated apps for data visualisation and interpretation to help you understand how specific factors impact your rest.
+3. Data interpretation: Most trackers come with dedicated for data visualisation and interpretation to help you understand how specific factors impact your rest.

 Examining how light influences our circadian rhythm will further enhance our understanding of the relationship between quality sleep and cognition.